juhawilppu/vaadin-blood-sample-editor/README.md

 ### Front-end

-I did not use model-view-presenter pattern because I feel it adds to much overhead to an otherwise simple project.
+I did not use model-view-presenter pattern because I feel it adds too much overhead to an otherwise simple project.

 `BloodSampleEditor` is the main UI component.
 It is the visual representation of a `Plate` object.
 The view contains a grid (96 well).
-Each grid cell contains one Well object.
+Each grid cell contains one Well object, except for top row and left column which are used for showing row and column information.

 `Well` is the UI element of a well.
 The well might be empty or it might contain a `Sample` object.
 A well can be clicked, which opens a `SampleWindow` modal window.